 Bad Faith Damages

 When an insurance company acts in bad faith the consequences can be devastating.
-Fortunately, California law allows victims of bad faith practices to recover money to reasonably compensate you for the harms you have suffered.
+Fortunately, California law allows victims of bad faith practices to recover money to reasonably compensate them for the harms they have suffered.
 The damages you recover must include an amount to cover the harm that was caused by the insurance company.
 As the victim, you must be able to prove the amount of these damages.

 The damages you are awarded can also include amounts to compensate for specific injuries you have suffered as a direct result of the bad faith conduct.
 These include mental suffering, anxiety, humiliation, emotional distress, and the cost of attorney fees you’ve incurred while fighting for your benefits.
 If your case goes to trial, a jury is empowered to award compensation for other injuries, as they see fit.

-San Diego Bad Faith Attorneys
+San Diego Bad Faith Attorney

 Has your insurance company denied your claim for benefits without justification?
 Did your insurance company fail to defend you in a recent lawsuit?
 Has your insurer blatantly lied to you about the terms of your insurance policy?
 Call Injury Trial Lawyers, APC to learn about filing a bad faith claim for damages.